VamKon/AzureNotes/AzureDev.md

 ## Storage Queues
 * Support a max of `64 KB`
+* Retreiving message from queue, takes it offline for 30 seconds.
+So, you need to delete after retreiving message if you don't want that message to be picked up by another client.

 ## Azure Event Grid
 * Supports up to 64 KB messages